 For entry into the program, students must be 14 years of age, or be turning 14 before the end of the year.

 You can apply to join the program as an individual and ensembles will be formed following the auditions.

 However, should you already be part of a chamber music ensemble, you could consider applying as a pre-formed ensemble.

-The MCYA is an ensemble program and individual lessons are not currently offered.
+The MCYAA is an ensemble program and individual lessons are not currently offered.
 You should continue to take individual lessons with your current or preferred teacher.

 Regular participation is of the utmost importance.
 Should you need to be absent due to an important school activity, please notify the Program Coordinator, Edith Salzmann, in writing as early as possible so we can try and find an alternative solution for your ensemble.

-Parents are very welcome to attend the MCYA concerts and observe the masterclasses.
+Parents are very welcome to attend the MCYAA concerts and observe the masterclasses.